sfhemstreet/TraderBot/README.md

 Token Analyst's websocket to trigger trades on the BitMEX exchange.

-- Connects to Token Analyst websocket for on-chain inflow data
+- Connects to Token Analyst websocket for on-chain data
 - Connects to BitMEX websocket for realtime user/trade data
 - Uses Bitmex REST API to buy/sell XBTUSD